 What time is Come Home on TV?

-The divorce drama continues at 9pm on Tuesday 3rd April, on BBC1.
+The divorce drama concludes at 9pm on Tuesday 10th April, on BBC1.

 What can we expect from the show?